alexi/eip-5050/ReadMe.md

 2. Allow for generalized action bridges to transmit actions between chains (enabling actions on L1 assets to be saved to L2s, and L1 assets to interact with L2 assets).
 3. Provide a simple solution with viable validity guarantees for developers to make dynamic NFTs and other tokens
 4. Promote decentralized, collaborative game building

+### Examples | What you can do with this

+Toy examples of how this protocol works are provided in [`./contracts/examples`](./contracts/examples).

+1. [Willies](./contracts/examples/willies): Slap or be slapped!
+A stateful, proxy-compatible game of passion played on the world's most public stage: the blockchain!
+2. [Spells](./contracts/examples/spells): A simple game of magic.
+Cast spells on witches, attune spells to your witch's coven.

 ## Specification